 In reality, the deposits into your bank are a form of a bond as the bank pays you interest to lend out your deposit in the form of loans.
 The bank makes money on the "spread" or the difference between the interest rate they pay you and the interest rate they receive on their loans.

 Bonds come with different maturities, liquidity, and risk.
 Certain online investment platforms such as Betterment offer online savings accounts that invest in short term bonds and money markets.
-The Betterment Cash Reserve savings currently offers a 1.78% APY.
+The Betterment Cash Reserve savings currently offers one of the highest interest rates on the market.

 Creating an e-commerce store through a platform like Shopify is another way to generate passive income.
 Shopify can help you sell products from suppliers around the world.
 This passive income strategy can be very lucrative when it works.
 Maintaining an online store is a lot of work so it may be considered slightly more active than other strategies.